nocke/jekyll.nocke.de/_pages/resume-english.md

   src="/img/frank-nocke/frank-nocke-portrait-beach.jpg"
 %}

 Durings Hamburgs painfully short summers I like to play Beachvolleyball at the Elbe river, go cycling and kayaking.

-In my spare time, I still spend some time on panoramic imaging and sports photography.
-From local events to Germany Championships.
-I even made it into Bundesliga stadiums, sitting next to the pro photographers…
+I still spend some time on panoramic imaging and sports photography.